Jasprit Bumrah: 2016–2017: International debut

 Bumrah made his ODI debut in January 2016 against Australia in the last match of the ODI series, where he took his first international wicket – that of Steve Smith – and finished with figures of 2/40.
 In the first match of the T20I series that followed Bumrah made his debut, taking his maiden T20I wicket – that of David Warner – and finished with figures of 3/23.
-India won the T20I series and Bumrah was the highest wicket-taker on either side with six wickets.
+India won the T20I series and Bumrah was the highest wicket-taker on either team with six wickets.
 In February 2016, he took three wickets in the T20I series against Sri Lanka.

 Bumrah was named in India's 15-man squad for the 2016 ICC World Twenty20.
 He took a wicket in every single match of the tournament except against Bangladesh.
 In the semi-final against West Indies he took the wicket of Chris Gayle while conceding 42 runs, having an economy rate of 10.50 runs per over.
 India lost the match, and Bumrah finished the tournament with four wickets at an average of 38.25 and an economy rate of 7.65.

 In India's tour of Zimbabwe in 2016, during the first match of the ODI series, Bumrah, who was playing his second ODI game, took 4 wickets for 28 runs.
 He was the highest wicket-taker of the series with 9 wickets, including another four-wicket haul in the third match.
 During the T20I series, he was the second highest wicket-taker with five wickets, including a three-wicket haul in the second match.
 In the two-match T20I series against West Indies in August 2016, Bumrah took his 28th wicket of the year, breaking Dirk Nannes's record for most wickets in Twenty20 Internationals in a calendar year.
 In October 2016, when New Zealand toured India, Bumrah took six wickets in the ODI series at an average of 22.00.

 In January 2017, in the second match of the T20I series during England's 2016–17 tour of India, Bumrah picked up two wickets, conceded 20 runs, and was awarded the Player of the Match.
 He emerged as the second leading wicket-taker of the series, with five wickets in a 2–1 victory.
 In the 2017 ICC Champions Trophy, he went wicketless in the first two matches of the tournament.
 India lost the final against Pakistan, and Bumrah finished the tournament as the second leading wicket-taker for India, after Bhuvneshwar Kumar.
 During the 2017 Sri Lanka tour, Bumrah recorded the most wickets (15) taken by any fast bowler in a bilateral ODI series of five or fewer matches.
 In February 2018, he became the highest-ranked bowler in the ICC Men's ODI player rankings, along with Afghan leg-spinner Rashid Khan.